 1. What is your affiliation with the HHS/IBM Innovation Exchange?

 With immigration on a rise, Canada is increasingly becoming a diverse linguistic landscape, as one out of five individuals in Canada is an immigrant.
 Additionally, the proportion of Canadians who speak English at home is declining.
 Now imagine trying to interact with healthcare services here in Canada while not being able to understand English?
 That’s where we come in.

 Arinai is real-time medical interpretation service that democratizes communication and allows you to speak your mind.
 Arinai simplifies medical jargon, improves comprehension, ensures consent, and improves patient accessibility, all while providing an encounter transcript for provider accountability and patient empowerment.
 Arinai wants to improve the quality of care.

-We are grateful to be associated with the Hamilton Health Sciences Innovation Exchange in partnership with IBM Canada.
+We are grateful to be associated with the Innovation Exchange.
 HHS allows for exposure to a healthcare setting and IBM provides us access to a collaborative working space and expert technical support so that we can focus on restoring independence to patients (irrespective of their native language of choice).

 2. What’s the biggest challenge in healthcare that you’d like to tackle?